Caring for the caregiver

 You’re likely to find advice and support through the American Heart Association.
 Look for the Caregivers’ section of their website.
 Get to know the Caregiver Action Network (formerly the National Family Caregivers Association).
 And consider joining a caregivers’ support group.

 Neglecting your health won’t help your loved one.
-Often, what’s good for your HF patient is also good for you.
+Often, what’s good for your Heart Failure patient is also good for you.
 When you’re juggling chores and errands—and maybe a full-time job—it’s easy to get tired and substitute snacks for meals, or let your own workouts fall by the wayside.

 If you live in the same house and prepare the meals, it’s only practical to share your loved one’s heart-healthy diet.
 That may go for activity, too.
 Whatever activity the doctor approves for the patient, you may want to share.

 Physical activity can ease stress and lower the risk of depression.
 It can help both mood and motivation.
 If you’re already committed to daily exercise, keep it up.
 Walking, swimming, dancing, biking, can all be good options.
-If not, start with the action plan for an HF patient.
+If not, start with the action plan for a Heart Failure patient.

-No matter how devoted you are to your loved one with HF, you could probably use some support yourself.
+No matter how devoted you are to your loved one with Heart Failure, you could probably use some support yourself.
 But where do you go for help?

 Sign up for the Keep It Pumping program,